MauricioMoldes/deploy_beacon_v2_reference_implementation/README.md

 The B2RI is conceived as a customizable local solution, delivered with a basic configuration.
 The software is written in Python, Perl and Bash and has a command-line interface (CLI) for control and operation.

-Citation
+# Citation

 Rueda, M, Ariosa R. "Beacon v2 Reference Implementation: a toolkit to enable federated sharing of genomic and phenotypic data".
-Bioinformatics, btac568, DOI.
+Bioinformatics, btac568, https://doi.org/10.1093/bioinformatics/btac568

-Acknowledgement
+# Acknowledgement

 This study was funded by ELIXIR, the research infrastructure for life-science data (ELIXIR Beacon Implementation Studies 2019-2021 and 2022-2023).